The AIM Story

 – DON BREWSTER

-So far, we have rescued over 1500 survivors and arrested over 350 traffickers.
+So far, we have rescued over 1500 survivors and assisted in the arrest of over 350 traffickers.

 It once took 22 days to rescue a 14-year-old girl who called us from a brothel asking for our help.
 When we finally got to her, we learned she had been trafficked 198 times in those 22 days.
 So we started our own SWAT Team so we never have to wait that long again to rescue girls like her.
 She is now a social worker on our SWAT Team fighting to save others from the same evil that once enslaved her.